 Our USWBSI research program is an ongoing effort to systematically evaluate unique Hordeum germplasm from USDA and foreign genebanks for resistance to FHB in the Upper Midwest and also off-season nurseries in China.
 The screening of the entire six-rowed spring barley collection (8,100 accessions) from the USDA National Small Grains Collection (NSGC) is complete.
-Additionally, we have now completed the evaluation of nearly two-thirds of the six-rowed winter barley and wild barley (Hordeum vulgare subsp. spontaneum) collections of the NSGC.
-We are continuing our evaluations of NSGC germplasm, but are also sourcing unique Hordeum accessions from other gene banks around the world, including the N. I. Vavilov All-Russian Scientific Research Institute of Plant Industry (VIR) in St. Petersburg, Russia, the Station federale de recherches en production vegetale de Changins (SFRSPP) in Nyon, Switzerland, the Nordic Gene Bank (NGB) in Alnarp, Sweden, and the Institute for Cereal Crops Improvement (ICCI) in Tel Aviv, Israel.
+Additionally, we have now completed the evaluation of nearly 75% of the six-rowed winter barley and wild barley (Hordeum vulgare subsp. spontaneum) collections of the NSGC.
+We are continuing our evaluations of NSGC germplasm, but are also sourcing unique Hordeum accessions from other gene banks around the world, including the N. I. Vavilov All-Russian Scientific Research Institute of Plant Industry (VIR) in St. Petersburg, Russia, the Station federale de recherches en production vegetale de Changins (SFRSPP) in Nyon, Switzerland, the Nordic Gene Bank (NGB) in Alnarp, Sweden, the Institute for Cereal Crops Improvement (ICCI) in Tel Aviv, Israel, and Plant Genetic Resources of Canada, Saskatoon, Canada.